 Meet Professor & Coordinator of Engineering at Bucks, Dr. Christine Delahanty, and learn about the Bucks Engineering transfer major and AAS degree in Engineering Technology.

-The College received an Advanced Technology Education grant from the National Science Foundation to develop the AAS degree program in collaboration with Drexel University.
+In 2011, the College received an Advanced Technology Education (ATE) grant from the National Science Foundation (NSF) to develop the AAS degree program in collaboration with Drexel University.
+Bucks recently won another NSF ATE grant in 2019 to increase the number of workforce ready engineering technicians in the region.
+This is a collaboration between our Center for Workforce Development, our Business and Innovation Dept. and Drexel University.
 This degree is occupational with an option to transfer to a four-year program.

 The academic major for the first two years of engineering is similar for all branches of the discipline.
 This major provides a foundation for all phases of engineering as well as for physics and prepares students to continue their education at a four-year institution.

 This program is designed to prepare students to seek immediate employment as technicians in the fields of instrumentation, electronics, communications, nanotechnology, and mechanical systems in the various engineering technology fields.

 In addition to attending Universities that have articulation agreements, advising guides and/or dual enrollment, such as Temple University, Drexel University, and Penn State University, and University of the Sciences, students from Bucks were accepted into and most transferred to Colleges and Universities such as Villanova University, University of California at Berkley, Purdue University, Cornell University, Lehigh University, Widener University, The College of New Jersey (TCNJ), University of Pennsylvania, New York University (NYU), Texas A&M University, Lafayette University, University of South Carolina, and Johns Hopkins University to name a few.